floshin/acrolib/initiatives/extra-points-for-extra-strength.md

 No matter the strength, the fact remains that a higher weight difference is favourable for skill execution and safety.
 We are able to find a percentage which is considered as the standard and the ideal and can be used as a guidance for the formation of partnerships.
 This could for example be a weight difference of about ~50%.
 At this point you would neither get extra points nor deductions.

-It could roughly work as follows, for instance, in form of penalties or bonus points to the difficulty:
+It could roughly work as follows, for instance, in form of penalties or bonus points to the difficulty depending on how much (in %) the top weighs in relation to the base; if the top e.g. only weighs a fourth of the base, there will be a higher deduction than when she weighs a third of the base, and if she weighs two thirds of the base there will be bonus points as compared to weighing only half as much:

 | Diff. | Values |
 | ----- | ------ |